sneddy/pneumothorax-segmentation/README.md

 ```bash
 python Inference.py experiments/albunet_valid/2nd_stage_inference.yaml
 ```
-As an output, we get a pickle-file with mapping the file name into a mask with pneumathorax probabilities.
+As an output, we get a pickle-file with mapping the file name into a mask with pneumothorax probabilities.

 Submit:
 ```bash